temujin9/mezovy/pcs/tabletop/anatoli.md

 "I'd die for forbidden knowledge being read and attempting to prevent the reading of it."

-Cohort: Cavalier
+Cohort: Cavalier named Kostya
-Cohort's Cohort: Oracle
+Cohort's Cohort: Oracle named Neobe

 # The other Anatoli
 Asked for a https://www.d20pfsrd.com/bestiary/monster-listings/templates/alter-ego-cr-0/